-Riparian vegetation would be cut to the ground level for temporary access roads.
+Riparian vegetation would be cut to the ground level for temporary access roads created and utilized during construction of the project.
 A staging area up to about 2 acres would be cut to grass level.
 A temporary main access road would be used with a width up to about 20 feet.
 This would allow for two-way traffic for large construction equipment.
 At least one temporary channel-spanning bridge made of wood or steel would be installed to allow for large construction equipment access to either side of wetted channels.
 This bridge would likely be moved several times during construction.
 Temporary water crossings would be made at locations that minimize the impacts to existing vegetation.
+Following completion of the project, temporary staging areas, temporary access roads, and temporary water crossings would be decommissioned and restored to natural conditions.